-There is no guarantee that we are able to obtain unbiased estimates of the coefficients on the teacher characteristic variables (γ_3) in equation (2).
+There is no guarantee that we can obtain unbiased estimates of the coefficients on the teacher characteristic variables (γ_3) in equation (2).
 Rejection of the fixed-effects specification in favor of random effects simply implies that the effects of observable student and classroom characteristics are unrelated to the teachers to whom students are assigned, hence the estimated effects of student and classroom characteristics are unbiased in the random effects specification with explicit teacher variables.
 To account for sorting based on unobserved student-specific effects that may bias the coefficients on teacher characteristics, we would need repeat observations on individual students across multiple teachers in our data set (Rothstein 2010).
-This approach is precluded by our focus on a single specialized high school subject area, economics, for which students in general only encounter one teacher.
-We are able to incorporate detailed student background measures into the analyses, including own and peer GPA along with family characteristics, which may adequately account for unobserved student effects as well.
+This is the approach taken in studies that use data on early elementary school students from Tennessee's Student-Teacher Achievement ratio (STAR) project, although such near-randomized data may have their own drawbacks (see Hanushek 1999 and Krueger 1999 for additional discussion).
+A similar approach is taken in a limited set of studies that examines student outcomes at the middle school and high school levels (e.g., Harris and Sass 2011, Clotfelter et al. 2010).